 Lake Area Tech offers an innovative Robotics Lab with the latest array of automated equipment.
 As a student of this 18-month program, you can expect active, hands-on learning, as well as plenty of close interaction with industry.
-You'll take classes in circuitry, soldering, blueprint reading, mechanical systems, robotic engineering, welding, machining, and so much more!
-We offer a fall start or spring start.
+You'll take classes in circuitry, soldering, blueprint reading, mechanical A laptop is required for this program.